The heavy cost of rebuilding Ukraine

 From our morning news briefing to a weekly Good News Newsletter, get the best of The Week delivered directly to your inbox.

-The Marshall Plan didn't pay anywhere near the full cost of reconstructing Germany and other European countries, but it did cover the costs of machinery and food that jumpstarted domestic reconstruction efforts, Harold James, a European studies professor at Princeton, told the Brookings Institution.
+The Marshall Plan didn't pay anywhere near the full cost of reconstructing Germany and other European countries, but it did cover the costs of machinery and food that jumpstarted domestic reconstruction efforts, Harold James, a European studies professor at Princeton, said to the Brookings Institution.
 While 1950s Europe needed a spark in the agriculture and manufacturing sectors, he added, Ukraine could use a boost in the energy and technology sectors.

-What will $411 billion (and counting) buy?
+What will $486 billion (and counting) buy?

 Who will (or should) pay for rebuilding?

-Most of the frozen central bank assets, about $220 billion, are being held in European accounts, and the EU is considering using or taxing the more than $3 billion in annual interest that those sequestered assets are producing.
+Most of Russia's frozen central bank assets, about $220 billion, are being held in European accounts, and the EU is considering using or taxing the more than $3 billion in annual interest that those sequestered assets are producing.
 The U.S. Congress is considering bipartisan legislation that would give the White House the authority to simply confiscate Russia's frozen assets.

-"We understand the fears of our partners, but Russia's criminal actions are so unprecedented that fundamentally new, courageous decisions are needed," Shmyhal said at The Guardian.
+"We understand the fears of our partners, but Russia's criminal actions are so unprecedented that fundamentally new, courageous decisions are needed," Shmyhal said.
 "Russia's assets should work for Ukraine," but this isn't just for Ukraine.
 Letting the frozen assets return to Russia "would mean the defeat of the free world and maximum injustice to Ukraine: Russia will use these resources for new wars and our country will be in ruins," he added.
 "We are aware that we are pioneers," but, ideally, making "the internationally recognized aggressor and perpetrator of war" pay for its crimes will become a universal system and universal deterrent.

 What about corruption?

-Since the 1990s, Ukraine "has had a well-deserved reputation for corruption, which it has spent the past decade trying hard to shake," Guest reported at Wired.
+Since the 1990s, Ukraine "has had a well-deserved reputation for corruption, which it has spent the past decade trying hard to shake," said Wired.
 And "spending $1 trillion on potentially hundreds of thousands of different projects, with thousands of stakeholders, touching on areas of the economy and parts of local government long associated with corruption — all under the fog of war — is an incredible opportunity to get it wrong."

 Can Ukraine rebuild back better?

 That is the hope in Kyiv — and elsewhere in Ukraine.
-"We really want to build a better country, and this is the chance that we have," Oleksandr Gryban, deputy economy minister, told Wired.
+"We really want to build a better country, and this is the chance that we have," Oleksandr Gryban, the deputy economy minister, said to Wired.
 A lot of the infrastructure Russia has destroyed was "outdated, inherited Soviet infrastructure that was not super efficient," and "we do have a chance to, as we say, to build back better," maybe becoming "the powerhouse of Europe with renewable energy, with hydrogen projects."
 This is a chance "we cannot waste," Gryban added, "because we're paying too high of a price."

 Sign up for Today's Best Articles in your inbox